polarfire-soc/hart-software-services/tools/hss-payload-generator/README.md

     $ ./hss-payload-generator -d output.bin

+To enable secure boot authentication (via image signing), use `-p` to specify the location of an X.509 Private Key for the Elliptic Curve P-384 (SECP384r1):

+    $ ./hss-payload-generator -c test/config.yaml payload.bin -p /path/to/private.pem

+See the documentation on secure boot authentication for more details.

 ## Config File example

 First, we can optionally set a name for our image, otherwise one will be created dynamically: